bignerdranch/expandable-recycler-view/README.md

 You can also clone the project and add it as a module to your project.

 ## Overview
-Expandable RecyclerView can be used with any stock Android `RecyclerView`.
+**Expandable RecyclerView** can be used with any stock Android `RecyclerView`.

 **What you need to implement:**
 - A custom adapter that extends `ExpandableRecyclerAdapter`
 - Two custom ViewHolders: a parent `ViewHolder` that extends `ParentViewHolder` and a child `ViewHolder` that extends `ChildViewHolder`
 - The list of objects you wish to display in your RecyclerView must extend `ParentListItem`.
-  - It is best practice to separate your child data into its own Object, although it is not required.
+  - It is best practice to separate your child data into its own `Object`, although it is not required.
 - A parent layout and a child layout

 ## Tutorial